Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/text-replacements.md

 | `buy-box-terms` | I buy turn key houses in [city, state] and the surrounding areas.
 I can pay full price for turn key homes and I'm flexible with the closing.
 No need for any repairs, clean out, or showings. |

 ## CFP Opening Script Questions

+These are common text replacement keyboard shortcuts for the Creative Finance Playbook Opening Script questions.

 | Shortcut            | Replacement Text                                                                                                                   |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------------------------- |